 Opportunistic thieves may be looking for unlocked doors or forgotten change in the console, while high-tech criminals are boosting cars with the latest technology.
 Using innovation for evil, thieves will boost cars by copying the signal from the vehicle's wireless key fob.
 While dropping your keys on the counter may feel easy, it’s this proximity to the door that allows thieves to amplify the fob frequency and then duplicate it to a new fob.
 It is literally giving them a new key to your car — the alarm won't even sound.

-Experts recommend storing your keys far from the front door and windows, perhaps even purchasing a signal-blocking box to store the fob in.
+It’s recommend to store your keys far from the front door and windows, perhaps even purchasing a signal-blocking box to store the fob in.
 To kick up the technology a bit, consider installing an after market alarm on your vehicle.
 While the thieves may gain access with a dummy fob, they won't be able to silence the secondary alarm.
 Using programmable GPS trackers will notify you when your car moves, especially when it shouldn't — like when you're sleeping.
 You can also set up additional sensors that will only unlock when a specified cellphone is within a certain proximity of the vehicle, rendering a dummy fob useless.